Another Word For A

 built like a brick shithouse

-Adjective : (simile, idiomatic, colloquial, mildly vulgar) (of a man) Having a muscular body, particularly with well developed muscles of the chest, arms and abdominals.
-Also implies a generally large, robust and solid physique, if perhaps rotund.
+Adjective : (simile, idiomatic, colloquial, vulgar) (Of a man) Having a muscular body, particularly with well-developed muscles of the chest, arms and abdominals.

-Adjective : (Canada, US, simile, idiomatic, colloquial, somewhat vulgar) (of a woman) Having an athletic or muscular body; often implying also having large breasts and/or an attractive body.
-"Over built" for the purpose.
-More effectively, or handsomely built than is strictly necessary.
+Adjective : (US, Canada, simile, idiomatic, colloquial, vulgar) (Of a woman) Having an athletic or muscular body; often implying also having large breasts or an attractive body.

-Adjective : (simile, colloquial, mildly vulgar) (of an object) Exceptionally well constructed; strong or tough; overbuilt or overengineered.
+Adjective : (simile, colloquial, vulgar) (Of an object) Exceptionally well constructed; strong or tough; overbuilt or overengineered.

 more than you can shake a stick at